 Guest post by Shawn Thomas

-For those who find themselves asking this question, consider an important but frequently overlooked factor that can make all the difference in whether the learning sticks or is soon forgotten.
+With the vast number and variety of employee training options available, many business leaders wonder how they can best choose corporate training programs that will deliver the results their company needs and wants.
+For those leaders who find themselves asking this question, consider an important but frequently overlooked factor that can make all the difference in whether the learning sticks or is soon forgotten.
 As you evaluate prospective trainers’ content and experience, you should also consider whether they help learners employ metacognitive strategies to enhance learning and retention.

 - Did I get what I expected from the program?

 - Is there anything I don’t fully understand and should explore further?

 When participants take time to think through things like their current state, the attitudes and experiences that led to that state, and how it differs from what is being promoted, will greatly enhance the likelihood that they ultimately make necessary changes.
 It will help them understand and manage the way they absorb, incorporate and utilize new knowledge.

 Metacognitive strategies work because they give us a way to ensure that we are in control of the cognitive processes that allow us to learn new things and change our habits.
 Studies show that those who employ metacognitive strategies learn more effectively, are better problem solvers and are better at making decisions.